butterfieldm/cso_de_pipeline_exercise/README.md

 **If only wanting to create an analysis view then skip to step 5**

-**Naming convention of the files must be consistent throughout eg: customers.cvs/customers.json/customers.sql**
+**Naming convention of the files must be consistent throughout eg: customers.csv/customers.json/customers.sql**

-1) User clones the repo
+1) Clone this repository.

-2) User creates a feature branch off main
+2) Create a feature branch from main.

-3) User adds a csv to data/ to be pushed through the pipeline

-4) User adds a corresponding schema to validate the csv added to schemas/

-5) User adds a .sql script to clean_and_test if the data needs to eventually land in the curated layer

-    (skip if it only needs to land in the staging area)

-6) User adds any infrastructure required to main.tf (this would be controlled at an organisation)

-7) If a user wants to add an analysis view/materialised view/table then add a .sql file to sql/analysis

-7) User then pushes the feature branch to main triggering the github action sequence
+3) Add your CSV file(s) to the data/ directory.

+4) Add matching JSON schema(s) to schemas/.

+5) (Optional) Add SQL cleaning scripts to sql/clean_and_test/.

+6) Add infrastructure changes to gcp-terraform/ if needed.

+7) (Optional) Add SQL analysis queries to sql/analysis/.

+8) Merge your branch into main to trigger the GitHub Actions pipeline.

 ## Process Flow